Put On: Composition

 Drumma Boy explained the creation of the beat in a 2018 interview with Billboard;

 "I think about the process of making the beat.
 I remember being at my crib and I was arguing with somebody and pissed off about something.
 Jeezy just reached out about needing some beats: "I need them yams."
 I was in the perfect mood.
 I remember being home alone and it was probably around 3 a.m. and I started making the beat.
 I turned off all the lights and got the feeling I did when I was a kid walking into the studio for the first time and seeing all the different lights, meters flashing, computer on desktop mode and everything was just a vibe.
 I rolled up a couple blunts and lit up the first one to get in the zone.
 The first sounds I played made me feel like I was in The Twilight Zone.
 When I first made the "Put On" beat, I wanted it to feel like a new anthem for the Chicago Bulls when they came out on the floor.
 I was thinking about the Bulls anthem with Phil Jackson and Michael Jordan in primetime.
 I made that beat in 30 minutes and put it into Pro Tools and sent it over to Jeezy fresh off the press."

 Live performances

 Jeezy and West performed "Put On" at both the 2008 BET Awards and 2008 BET Hip Hop Awards.
 The two also performed the song during Jeezy's TM101: 10 Year anniversary Concert in 2015.

 Music video

 The music video for "Put On", directed by Gil Green as featuring Amber Rose in one of her first high-profile appearances, premiered on BET's 106 & Park on July 21, 2008.
-The music video is aimed at the 2008 recession.
+The music video is aimed at the 2008 financial crisis.
 In the video, silver and black U.S. flags are hung up around neighborhoods and businesses, representing change.